ONSdigital/sdx-downstream/README.md

 ## Configuration

-The following envioronment variables can be set:
+The following environment variables can be set:

 | Environment Variable    | Default                               | Description
 |-------------------------|---------------------------------------|----------------